Elsevier consolidates tools and moves to the cloud

 "We had three key goals," says Reid.
 "Understand our costs, understand the performance and reliability of our products, and move to a DevOps model of development.
 New Relic’s story was compelling because they showed us not only how we could align their product with our technology, but also how we could use New Relic monitoring to facilitate a DevOps approach and gain much-needed insight into the reliability and availability of our products."

 It didn’t take long for the Elsevier team to decide that the New Relic platform should be embedded in the organization’s operating model going forward.
-The first New Relic product the company deployed was New Relic infrastructure.
+The first New Relic product the company deployed was infrastructure monitoring.
 "A lot of people asked us why we didn’t deploy New Relic APM first," says Reid.
 "The answer is that we knew New Relic infrastructure would give us the most immediate value because it filled the most immediate need.
 After deploying Infrastructure, we were able to reduce the white noise and regain operational efficiency by creating standard configurations, employing standard instrumentation, and doing standard reporting across our teams."

 By deploying Infrastructure across its environment, Elsevier gained deep insight into its cost footprint and utilization.
 "One of the issues we'd suffered from historically was that we didn't understand the utilization of our nonproduction environments versus our production ones," says Reid.
 "That made it really hard to tell whether releases to our nonproduction environments were having an impact on our production environments.
 By deploying Infrastructure at a base level across the board, we could visualize and understand the impact of any changes before a release made its way to production.
 What’s more, Infrastructure provided the insight we needed to remove six or seven contracts."